LivioAlvarenga/dt-money-finance/README.md

 npm install clsx # Install clsx to generate dynamic classnames

 npm install react-hot-toast # Install react-hot-toast to use toast notifications

+npm install -D tsx # Install tsx to use typescript in NodeJs (run seed on prisma)
 ```

 ---